-Around 5:30pm, you arrive in Luang Prabang.
-You’ll quickly learn the port is far from the city center and a taxi ride is really your only option unless you want to walk a good walk (an hour if not more).
+You’ll quickly learn the port is far from the city center and a tuk-tuk ride is really your only option unless you want to walk a good walk (an hour, if not more).

 These tickets are non-negotiable, believe us we tried.

-You wait for your tuk tuk to fill up and off you go!
-It’s about a 20 minute ride or so till the tuk tuk drops you off in the city center, not at your own hotel.
-So, try to plan your accommodation as close to the city center as possible so you can walk versus having to get another cab to take you to your place.
+Try to plan your accommodation as close to the city center as possible so you can walk versus having to get another tuk-tuk to take you to your Luang Prabang accommodation.